Home Buyer Checklist

 - Homeowner Insurance.
 Call your insurance agency, and let them know about your plans to purchase a new home.
 We can talk to them and let them know about the binder document your Lender will need at the closing.
 A copy of this is usually faxed to our office in advance of the closing.

 - Water/Sewer Meter Reading.
 The real estate professional helps arrange for the final reading by the seller.

 - Get the Closing Figures in Advance of the Closing.
 I will gather all the information involving your home purchase, and prepare your figures as your closing day approaches.
 My office will gather the information and documents regarding your city or town property taxes, water and sewer charges, and other costs that the seller is responsible to pay.
 All of these figures will be collected in advance of the closing.
 Several days before your closing, we can provide you with a draft settlement statement for you to review.
 You may also decide whether to obtain Owner's Title Insurance coverage on your new home.
 With proper preparation, the day of your house closing should be anti-climactic, as you enjoy the day the house becomes your new home!

 - Final Walk Through.
 On the morning of the closing, walk through the house with the seller and real estate professional to make sure everything is in order.

 - Closing Day!
 If funds are needed in addition to your down payment and mortgage proceeds, obtain a certified check from your bank, to bring to the closing.
 By now, all the details of your transaction should be completed, and you are ready to move in and enjoy your new home.
 Please bring your drivers licenses or other picture identification to the closing.

-The selection of land and homes is ruled by a "buyer's market." it is possible to find a good deal in the marketplace, if you are well organized and prepared with information and knowledge about the new home you are looking for.
+You can find a good deal in the marketplace, if you are well organized and prepared with information and knowledge about the home you are looking for.
 We can help you make the process run smoothly and efficiently.
 Call us at 567-5600.